 Intracranial stenosis is responsible for about 10% of strokes annually, and the rate of recurrent strokes without treatment can be alarmingly high.
 Current optimal medical treatment includes antiplatelet or anticoagulation medications such as aspirin or warfarin, anticholesterol agents, control of hypertension, and aggressive control of blood glucose in patients with diabetes.

-When the narrowing of the artery is significant (greater then 70% decrease in diameter) or if the narrowing is causing symptoms (strokes or mini-strokes) despite medical treatment, then intracranial angioplasty with or without stenting is recommeded.
+When the narrowing of the artery is significant (greater than 70% decrease in diameter) or if the narrowing is causing symptoms (strokes or mini-strokes) despite medical treatment, then intracranial angioplasty with or without stenting is recommended.